Leadecide/Leadecide.github.io/README.md

-# Getting To Know Leadecide
+# Getting To Know "Leadwise"

 This project, in the principle of "leadwise" (V3.0), is developed by the AYCH Consultant.
 It is to help label leadership competencies for nurturing a "leadwise" team in the organizations and business entities.
 The program is a synergy of our team and some inheritaged reference resources from Mozilla's initiatives.
 We do our best to this project with a hope to get you updated.
 These refreshments are not the rules or laws, rather than that they are advices for better leadership in the digital era.